qkzk/fm/development.md

 ### Other ideas

-- [ ] FEAT: reduce bloat in tree like [broot](https://dystroy.org/broot/)
-  Only show first 3 non directory children then replace the display by "xx unlisted"
 - [ ] BUG: filter by name in tree don't seem to work.
 Can't reproduce
 - [ ] FEAT: configurable tree depth
 - [ ] FEAT: navigable history of every kind of command. input mode : ctrl + h (?) : open history for this kind with fuzzy, select and input